Ambivert-technologies/TaskStore/README.md

 #### Who ?

 All tech and non tech people using any Deskstop OS will be able to use the app.

+## Roadmap

+- Todo: Currently the scripts run via panel required them to run on the borwser itself

+- Todo: Look a way around to rebuid the taskstore panel or eliminate it